Philip Stanhope, 4th Earl of Chesterfield: Furniture

 The first leather Chesterfield sofa, with its distinctive deep-buttoned, quilted leather upholstery and lower seat base, is believed to have been commissioned by Lord Chesterfield.
 Consequently, in the UK, the word chesterfield now describes such a sofa, with arms and back of the same height.
 In Canada, chesterfield used to be the predominant term for any type of couch, but has been decreasing in popularity among the younger generations.

 Other

 Vincent La Chapelle, a French master cook, wrote The Modern Cook while in the employ of Lord Chesterfield, and lived abroad with him in The Hague.
-After leaving Chesterfield's service, La Chapelle went on to cook for – among others – William IV, Prince of Orange, John V of Portugal, and Madame de Pompadour (mistress of Louis XV of France).
+After leaving Chesterfield's service, La Chapelle went on to cook for – among others – William IV, Prince of Orange, John V of Portugal, and Madame de Pompadour (mistress of Louis XV).

 Chesterfield coats, popularized by the 6th Earl, are woollen overcoats with velvet on the collar for both men and women.

 D. G. Yuengling & Son of Pottsville, Pennsylvania, produces a beer named Lord Chesterfield Ale after the 4th Earl of Chesterfield.